jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

 ## DSpace/Other

-Router has so far had limited use on DSpace, so documentation is subject to change.
+Router is certified to work with Dspace 5.x

+Dspace needs to be configured and enabled following this: [SWORDv2 Server](https://wiki.duraspace.org/display/DSDOC5x/SWORDv2+Server)

 ### How the deposit will look